Rishabh Pant's injury update: No fractures, two deep cuts on forehead, ligament tear in knee

 Watch | BREAKING: Cricketer Rishabh Pant injured in accident on Delhi-Dehradun highway in India

-Pant was then referred to Dehradun's Max Hospital by Dr Dishant Yagnik, the medical superintendent at Max Hospital.
-Pant is being evaluated in the emergency ward by a team of orthopaedists and plastic surgeons.
-"A detailed bulletin on his condition will be available in around an hour after the evaluation is complete," he said.
+Pant was then referred to Dehradun's Max Hospital.
+Dr Dishant Yagnik, the medical superintendent at Max Hospital, said Pant is being evaluated in the emergency ward by a team of orthopaedicians and plastic surgeons.
+"A detailed bulletin on his condition will be available after the evaluation is complete," he said.

 Pant was supposed to report to the National Cricket Academy (NCA) in Bengaluru to treat a knee problem after being left out of India's ODI and T20I squads for the home series against Sri Lanka.
 It is unknown whether this is the same knee that was injured in the accident.